biaslab/ForneyLab.jl/docs/src/user-guide.md

 ### Overloaded operators
 ForneyLab supports the use of the `+`, `-` and `*` operators between random variables that have certain types of probability distributions.
 This is known as *operator overloading*.
-These operators are internally modelled as a factor nodes in ForneyLab.
+These operators are represented as deterministic factor nodes in ForneyLab.
 As an example, a two-component Gaussian mixture can be defined as follows

 ```@example 1
 g = FactorGraph() # create a new factor graph